Memorial and Breastmilk Jewellery FAQ’s Notices and Announcements

 Q16: Is your company ethical?

 A: Our jewellery is sustainable, PETA-approved vegan and cruelty-free.
 We use recycled precious metal and packaging where possible and although our jewellery is plastic, it is not single-use.
 We tried using EcoResin for a while but all of it turned yellow.
 More to follow soon in a blog.
 Nikki writes about vegan jewellery and ethics/alternatives for jewellers to traditional leather and beeswax.
-Nic is personally a member of La Leche League GB and The Association of Breastfeeding Mothers which are both non-profits supporting nursing families, and visits Tanzania with reusable menstrual pads every now and again.
-At least 10% of our work is pro bono (free of charge) for families who have lost a baby or young child.
+Nikki is personally a member of La Leche League GB and The Association of Breastfeeding Mothers which are both non-profits supporting nursing families, and visits Tanzania with reusable menstrual pads most years.
+Around 10% of our work is pro bono (free of charge) for families who have lost a baby or young child.

 Q17: Do your charms fit Pandora bracelets?